pboethig/patterns/README.md

 - use this pattern to reduce serverload on heavy objects like indesignfiles from 1GB Imagedata or longrunning servicerequest The baseObjects gets only loaded 1 times.
 In reallife the initial load is asyncron via messaging

+Delegatorpattern

+- Use this pattern if you want to centralize your objectcalls to onepoint, so that you dont care about wich specific object can handle your request.

+  The delegator doesnt know anything about the task and who can execute it.
+He only ask a list with workerclient who can solve the problem.

+  In this case we have combined the delegatorpattern with a facade, to hide the delegator configuration from the programmer, so that he doesnt have to now anything aboutthe workerclients